digiaonline/lumen-newrelic/README.md

 If this doesn't meet your requirements, extend the `Nord\Lumen\NewRelic\NewRelicMiddleware` class and override the `getTransactionName()` method, then register that middleware class instead.

+## Marking transactions as background jobs

+If you have a dedicated route for webhooks, notifications, or other long-running background tasks you can apply the `Nord\Lumen\NewRelic\NewRelicBackgroundJobMiddleware` to the route in question.
+This will mark the transaction as a background job in New Relic so that long processing times don't skew your response time graphs.

 ## Running tests

 Clone the project and install its dependencies by running: